 Outside of FIRE, you can find Zach on the Ultimate Frisbee field, around a poker table, or hovered over a chess board.
-He also serves on the Philadelphia Area Disc Alliance Board of Directors and enjoys watching his beloved New England Patriots win Super Bowls.
+He serves as the President of the Philadelphia Area Disc Alliance Board of Directors and enjoys watching his beloved New England Patriots win Super Bowls.

 - “A world without hate speech,” October 12, 2017

 - “Rejecting the ‘heckler’s veto,’” June 14, 2017

 - “Striking the Balance Between Academic Freedom and Transparency in Higher Education,” The Harvard Civil Rights-Civil Liberties Law Review, April 10, 2017

 - “Let Ferpa Be Ferpa,” The Chronicle of Higher Education, January 14, 2018

 - “Welcome to campus!
 Here’s your speech code,” The Washington Times, October 25, 2017